dockstore/dockstore-documentation/docs/dictionary.rst

 ----
 *abbreviation for* NIH Cloud Platform Interoperability

     An effort to connect five :ref:`dict NIH` cloud projects and ensure they are interoperable.
-The five projects covered under this are the :ref:`dict AnVIL Project`, :ref:`dict BioData Catalyst`, Cancer Research Data Commons, Kids First, and the National Center for Biotechnology Information.
+The five projects covered under this are the :ref:`dict AnVIL Project`, :ref:`dict BioData Catalyst`, Cancer Research Data Commons, :ref:`dict Kids First`, and the National Center for Biotechnology Information.

 .. note:: This term as we define it here is associated with NIH and may have different definitions in other contexts.